Financial Position

 Source of Sector Financial Pressures

-Home undergraduate tuition fees, which have not increased since 2017 and will remain frozen at £9,250 until at least 2025, are now worth a third less in real terms compared to a decade ago.
+Home undergraduate tuition fees, which have not increased since 2017 and will remain frozen at £9,250 until 2025, are now worth a third less in real terms compared to a decade ago.
+This is the lowest real terms rate of student funding since the late 1990s.

 On average, universities now lose money on teaching UK undergraduate students and undertaking government-funded research.
-They increasingly rely on other sources of income to stay sustainable, the main source being enrolments of international students who pay higher tuition fees.
+In recent years, they have relied on other sources of income to stay sustainable, the main source being enrolments of international students who usually pay higher tuition fees than domestic students.

-The number of international students universities expect to enrol in 2024/25 is uncertain due to recent government changes in immigration policy.
-Current indications are that it is unlikely that international enrolments in 2024/25 will be higher than 2023/24.
-Some universities are forecasting significant drops.
-Meanwhile, costs are going up, from energy bills to employer pension contributions.
+The number of international students coming to the UK fell substantially in 2024 due to government changes in immigration policy.
+Meanwhile, universities' costs are going up, from energy bills to employer pension contributions.

 For more on the financial pressures facing UK universities, see the Universities UK and PwC report, Financial Sustainability of the UK Higher Education Sector (January 2024).